-The best Linux distros for beginners make it simple and easy for Windows and Mac users to start using Linux.
+The best Linux distros for beginners provide a simple way to learn Linux from scratch for Windows and Mac users.

 Choice is perhaps the biggest strength as well as the biggest weakness of the Linux and the open source ecosystem.

-For instance, the sheer number of Linux distros means that there’s one for every use case.
+For instance, the sheer number of Linux distros means that there is one for every use case.
 However, the same number can be daunting for new users who wouldn’t know where to begin.

 Here we roundup some of the best distros that cater to the sensibilities of beginners.
 These projects ship with sensible defaults to make sure their users can enjoy their new operating systems straight out of the box.

 We tested many Linux distros to narrow down the best ones for beginners.
 We analyzed the distro’s learning curve, its user-friendliness, the apps it includes (and whether there are games), the kind of architecture it supports, and the desktop environment too.